Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 reconfiguration was successful, the puppet agent should run and configure everything the way we want it.

-But first, we'll try and do all the steps manually to test the concept...
+But first, we'll run through all the steps manually to test the concept...

 ## Manual Implementation